Welcome back! I’m Meghan from Vestal’s 21st Century Classroom, and I refuse to accept that Virginia Studies has to be boring.

 It is not difficult to find primary sources that allow

 students to see and hear the effects of Jim Crow laws.
-I incorporate lots of
+I incorporate many primary sources throughout my Virginia Studies Reconstruction unit to

 the students what is happening.
 I give the students time to infer what they